ckcollab/polished/README.md

 Once you've installed polished, it works like this:

-1. Fires up selected backend (for example, PelicanBackend if you use the [Pelican](https://github.com/getpelican/pelican) blog site generator)
+1. Fire up selected backend (for example, PelicanBackend if you use the [Pelican](https://github.com/getpelican/pelican) blog site generator)
-2. Get the history of your git repo
+2. Get the git revision history
-3. Iterate through that history, preparing each page and then screen capping it
+3. Iterate through that history, prepare the page, screen cap it
-4. Converts images to video
+4. Convert images to video
-5. OPTIONALLY: If after reviewing the images you find bugs, you can go in and `@polish` out the kinks so it's a nice smooth video
+5. OPTIONALLY: If after reviewing the images/video you find bugs, inherit a backend and `@polish` out the kinks so it's a nice smooth video

 Getting started